 Curry has knocked Jennings into third place and is challenging Evans, who at one point was considered a no-brainer.
 He's done it by putting together two stellar months.

 He was Western Conference Rookie of the Month in January after averaging 19.1 points and 5.1 assists in 15 games.
 Last month, he improved those numbers, averaging 21.5 points and 7.3 assists in 12 games.

 "This kid is a scoring machine," TNT analyst Doug Collins said.
 "He absolutely has such a great feel to shoot the ball, he's a very good ball handler and an excellent passer."

 Orlando Magic coach Stan Van Gundy called Curry the best overall player in the rookie class.

 "The game at the offensive end is just so easy for him," Van Gundy said.
 "He never looks stressed.
 He's able to take whatever the defense gives him.
-He makes great
+He makes great decisions all the time.

 "He really reminds me a lot of watching a guy like Steve Nash.
 He may not be quite as quick and maybe (has) a little bit more of a scorer's mentality.
 But whatever you do defensively, he's able to read it and make the right play."